Nancy Draftina, M.Ed. | Program Coordinator, LEAP Preschool

 Mrs. Knox first worked for the Watson Institute during the summers of 2005-2007 through the Extended School Year program.
 She joined the Education Center Sewickley in 2016 as a Team Coordinator, and transitioned to the Education Center South when it opened in 2017.
 Rayna holds a Bachelor of Science degree in Elementary/Special Education from Slippery Rock University, and a Master of Science degree in Language and Literacy from Kaplan University as well as a certificate in Special Education Administration.
 Prior to joining the Watson Institute, Rayna taught special education in other settings, both in Maryland and Pennsylvania.
 Rayna has led professional development sessions, mentored and supervised several new teachers, was nominated twice for the Dorchester County Teacher of the Year award, and led several school wide-initiatives in her previous placements.
 She is also an NCASES site reviewer.
 Since being at Watson, Rayna has enjoyed working with the impressive staff and exceptional students!

-Michele has been employed by the Watson Institute since 1995.
-She has been Program Director since 1997 and was previously a behavior therapist and teacher of visually impaired students at Watson.
-Michele spent eight years in early intervention as a developmental specialist, itinerant therapist and classroom teacher.
-Michele also holds a Supervisor of Special Education certification and completed the Applied Behavior Analysis Program through Penn State and holds a Graduate Certificate in Applied Behavior Analysis.
-Michele’s major responsibilities include overseeing and supervising all of the day-to-day operations of the Education Center Sewickley and Education Center South, ensuring a quality educational program for all of the students.
+Michele has been employed by the Watson Institute since 1995 and has been a Program Director since 1997, and Executive Director since 2020.
+She was previously a behavior therapist and continues to act in the capacity as a teacher of the visually impaired for students at Watson.
+Michele spent eight years in early intervention as a developmental specialist, itinerant TVI, and classroom teacher.
+Michele also holds a Supervisor of Special Education certification, completed the Applied Behavior Analysis Program through Penn State and holds a Graduate Certificate in Applied Behavior Analysis.
+As the Executive Director, Michele’s major responsibilities include overseeing and supervising all of the day-to-day operations of the Education Center Sewickley and Education Center South, ensuring a quality educational program for students with disabilities.
+Michele spent her first 21 of her 29 years with Watson, in the Sewickley Education Center program and helped this program grow.
+Michele supervises the TVIs at each site, completes evaluations using The Range, provides services to students with CVI, and presents to and educates staff and parents on CVI and visual impairment.
 Michele also consults to school district programs.
 She has grown up around special education, having had a sibling with special needs, and truly loves her work!

 Education Center (Sewickley & South) Senior Staff